Justice League: Cry for Justice: Reception

-Although the art was met with acclaim, reviewers strongly criticized James Robinson's writing, especially the dialogue and characterization of the main characters.
+Although the art was met with acclaim, some reviewers strongly criticized James Robinson's writing, especially the dialogue and characterization of the main characters.
 The final issue, in addition, was met with great controversy due in large part to the art and deaths of certain characters (in particular, Lian Harper).
 Despite the controversial reception, Robinson was nominated for Best Writing, while Mauro Cascioli was also nominated, in the 2010 Eisner Awards; neither won.